How you can support our next century.

 Protecting the health and resilience of the living collections

 The increase in drought due to climate change poses an imminent danger to the survival of our living collections.
 The Arboretum has launched a multi-phase master plan to bring water infrastructure and automated irrigation to the entirety of our landscape.
-In 2022, we aspire to launch the second phase of this initiative by bringing water access to Peters Hill, home to more than 2,738 accessioned plants that endure the driest conditions in the Arboretum.
-A third phase of the project will focus on extending irrigation to treasured collections—including our national collection of maples—along Meadow Road.
+In 2023, we completed the second phase of this initiative by bringing water access to Peters Hill, home to more than 2,738 accessioned plants that endure the driest conditions in the Arboretum.
+We are no seeking funds to launch the third phase of the project, which will focus on extending irrigation to treasured collections—including our national collection of maples—along Meadow Road.

 Global Change Postdoctoral Fellows